 Union Bombardment of Island No. 10

 After the fall of New Madrid, Halleck and Pope turned their attention to Island No. 10, which was still making the river impassable to Union traffic.
-For the next two weeks, Pope’s artillery and Flag Officer Andrew H. Foote’s gunboats north of Island No. 10 bombarded the Rebel garrison to no avail.
+For the next two weeks, Pope’s artillery and gunboats under the command of Flag Officer Andrew H. Foote, which were north of Island No. 10 bombarded the Rebel garrison to no avail.

 Pope decided that he needed to get his army across the river to the Tennessee side, where the island was most vulnerable.
 To accomplish that, he needed to move transports from the North to his position at New Madrid.
 Moving the transports by water was not possible because it required passing by the Confederate batteries on and around Island No. 10.
 Instead, Pope had his troops dig a canal east from the vicinity of New Madrid to the Mississippi River above Island No. 10.
 Under the direction of Colonel Joshua W. Bissell, Pope’s soldiers labored day and night to excavate a canal fifty feet wide and twelve miles long in just nineteen days.